HumanRemainsDL/HRDL/Scripts and Regex/README.md

-# Scripts and Search Terms Repo
+# Search Indices and Language Models Repo

 This folder contains the various scripts, thematic search terms, and derived regex strings (where applicable) used to find suitable material from other repositories: